-Staff who are likely to need to use physical intervention will be appropriately trained in the Positive Options or Positive Touch techniques.
+Staff who are likely to need to use physical intervention will be appropriately trained in Team Teach techniques.
+Only a handful of staff are Team Teach trained as Physical Intervention should be a last resort.

 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.